Battle of Moulouya: Aftermath

 The dey pursued the fugitives to the wall of Fez, which was protected by an army of 24,000 foot soldiers and 20,000 horses.
 The Sultan of Morocco, Moulay Ismail commanded it in person, but was reluctant to engage in combat knowing the earlier victory that the Algerians had spread terror among his soldiers.
 Despite their numerical superiority they forced him to make peace proposals.
 The two commanders went to a tent erected between the two camps and a peace agreement was signed.
 Allegedly Moulay Ismail came to the conference with his hands bound in a sign of submission.
 Kissing the ground three times, he appealed to the protection of the padichah of Constantinople and then said to the Algerian Dey: "You are the knife and I am the flesh that you can cut".

 Moulay Ismael and the Moroccan army, terrified by this hard failure, are forced to ask for peace by granting in a treaty the sovereignty of the regency of Algiers on the territories going up to Moulouya.
-Jean-Baptiste Estelle, the French consul in Salé from 1689-1698, commented on the defeat of Moulay Ismail, meanwhile a 1692 report from consul Baker highlighted that the French and English counterparts of Estelle in Algiers rejoiced in gleeful fellowship with the Algerians.
+Jean-Baptiste Estelle, the French consul in Salé from 1689 to 1698, commented on the defeat of Moulay Ismail, meanwhile a 1692 report from consul Baker highlighted that the French and English counterparts of Estelle in Algiers rejoiced in gleeful fellowship with the Algerians.

 The continued Moroccan offensives against Algiers in 1693, 1694, 1696, 1700, 1701, 1703 and 1707 ended in defeat.
 The territory until the Moulouya river remained under Algiers for more than 100 years.